ropensci/ritis/cran-comments.md

 ---

-This version implements integration with vcr and webmockr packages for unit test stubbing.
+This version improves documentation and fixes a bug.

 Thanks!
 Scott Chamberlain